TheJacksonLab/TheJacksonLab.github.io/pages/pages-root-folder/index.md

 </div>

 ## Research Overview
-The Jackson Lab is a theoretical chemistry research group inspired to solve the problems of the modern world through the lens of theoretical chemistry.
+The Jackson Lab is a theoretical chemistry research group that models electronic processes (e.g. reactivity, conductivity, optical properties) in soft materials (e.g. polymers, liquid crystals, glasses) using AI and molecular modeling.

-The Jackson Lab is an interdisciplinary [team](/members/) of chemists, physicists, and engineers.
-Each member of the lab is trained to use computational biology approaches to address research questions relating to cancer biology and precision cancer medicine.
-We train students and post-docs with a biology background that would like to develop bioinformatics skills.
-We are equally interested in trainees with a computer science background that would like to apply these skills to studying cancer and improving patient outcomes.
-If you are interested in becoming part of the team please review our [join](/join/) page.
+The Jackson Lab is an interdisciplinary [team](/team/) of chemists, physicists, and engineers.
+Each member of the lab is trained to use computational chemistry and AI approaches to address research questions relating to soft materials and electronic properties.
+We train students and post-docs with backgrounds in chemistry, physics, materials science, or computer science.
+If you are interested in becoming part of the team, please review our [resources](/software/) page.

-Our [research projects](/research/) cover a wide spectrum of chemical theory for soft materials, with an emphasis on electronic transport.
-Specifically, we use computational methods .
+Our [research projects](/research/) cover a wide spectrum of chemical theory for soft materials, with an emphasis on electronic transport and AI-guided materials design.

-In addition to many ongoing large scale cancer genome/transcriptome data analysis projects, clinical trial data analyses, and Genomics Tumor Board case studies, the Griffith Lab actively develops methods, algorithms and tools to help others perform these analyses.
-We have made substantial contributions to [open source and open access software](/software/) for the scientific community including creation of platforms for [alternative expression analysis](http://alexaplatform.org), regulatory region annotation, [mining drug-gene interactions](http://dgidb.org), [curation of functional mutations](http://docm.info), [clinical interpretation of variants in cancer](http://civicdb.org), [design of personalized cancer vaccines](http://pvactools.org), [integration of whole genome and RNA-seq data in a regulatory and splicing context](http://regtools.org), and [genomic data visualization](https://bioconductor.org/packages/release/bioc/html/GenVisR.html).

-Check the group [publications](/publications/) where we explore.
-We are also actively involved in training the next generation of computational chemists through [online tutorials, and workshops](/resources/).
+Check the group [publications](/publications/) to see our latest work.
+We are also actively involved in training the next generation of computational chemists through [resources and tutorials](/software/).

+### Group Culture
+The Jackson group is committed to maintaining a positive research and learning environment based on open communication, mutual respect, and non-discrimination.
+The Jackson group will not discriminate on the basis of race, sex, age, gender, economic class, disability, veteran status, religion, color, or national origin.
+Cultivating a variety of opinions and backgrounds is fundamental to the scientific work that we do on a daily basis.